DarkFlyper/OLD-Recon-Bolt/README.md

 - **[colinhartigan/valclient.py](https://github.com/colinhartigan/valclient.py)** has filled in where the above docs were incomplete, providing a simple reference of what endpoints exist and how they're accessed.
 - **[techchrism/valorant-api-docs](https://github.com/techchrism/valorant-api-docs)** is another documentation effort that I was recently made aware of, which looks both complete and detailed!
 - **[Valorant-API.com](https://valorant-api.com)** has proven to be a truly invaluable API, serving up the game's assets in an easy-to-use format.
 They were also wonderfully open and responsive to feature/change requests.

+## Why not Android?

+The vast majority of Recon Bolt is UI Code, which heavily relies on Apple's fantastic new SwiftUI framework.
+I simply would not have had the motivation to work this much on an app with any other framework I know of, much less for an OS which I don't even use.
+Sorry!